Cyrus Jones was drafted by the New England Patriots in the second round (60th overall) of the 2016 NFL Draft.

 - Was inactive for six regular-season games and all three playoff contests.

 - Made his NFL debut and saw action in nickel situations and on special teams in the win at Arizona (9/11).
 Returned one punt for 10 yards and returned one kickoff for 26 yards.

-- Made his first career NFL start in the win vs. Baltimore (12/12) and recorded three total tackles in addition to returning one punt for no yards.
+- Made his first career NFL start in a nickel defense in the win vs. Baltimore (12/12) and recorded three total tackles in addition to returning one punt for no yards.

-- Played in 15 games and compiled 37 tackles, two interceptions, two forced fumbles and one fumble recovery.
+- Played in 15 games as a senior in 2015 and compiled 37 tackles, two interceptions, two forced fumbles and one fumble recovery.

 - Earned All-SEC honors as a defensive back.

-- Also returned 42 punts for 530 yards and led the nation with four touchdowns, the most in a single season in Alabama’s history.
+- Also returned 42 punts for 530 yards and led the nation with four punt returns for touchdowns, the most in a single season in Alabama’s history.
 His 530 return yards rank second all-time in Alabama single-season history.

 - Named SEC Special Teams Player of the Week after the Charleston Southern game, where he set the school record with two punt return touchdowns in one game.

-- Earned one of the starting jobs at cornerback with a strong fall camp and played his way into second team All-SEC recognition (Associated Press).
+- Earned one of the starting jobs at cornerback with a strong fall camp and played his way into second team All-SEC recognition (Associated Press) as a junior in 2014.
 Finished with 46 tackles, two tackles for loss (-10 yards), two forced fumbles, three interceptions (27 yards) and a team-high 13 pass breakups.

-- Played in 11 games as a true freshman, catching four passes for 51 yards.
+- Played in 11 games as a true freshman in 2012, catching four passes for 51 yards.
 Returned 10 kicks for 250 yards and returned eight punts for 61 yards, with a long of 32.

 - Was named the 2011 Maryland Gatorade Player of the Year and was a consensus All-State player as a junior and senior and a Baltimore Sun All-Metro team in 2010 and 2011.